AchrafKassioui/Learning-SpriteKit/README.md

 *13 March 2024*

-Out of the box, you can print the fonts that will work with SpriteKit with this code:
+You can print the fonts that will work with SpriteKit with this code:

 ```swift
 for family in UIFont.familyNames.sorted() {